A SHORT CLUB HISTORY

 However, calendar year 1964 produced few new members, an income of $57,600 and expenses of $59,000.
 It was necessary to vote on an assessment which, unfortunately, was defeated.
 Finally an agreement for new terms was reached with Country Club Estates, but finances remained a struggle.

 In January 1964 Gene Herring was hired as Pro and Manager at a salary of $250.00 per month, plus equipment sales, lessons, and club storage.
 His wife leased and operated the snack bar.
 Green fees were raised to $2.00 for 9 holes and $4.00 for all day play.

 The first cart storage shed was built by Fred Stefani and held 16 carts.
 He was repaid at $5.00 per stall for 48 months.
-Member work parties of members were needed to do much of the work on parking areas and around the clubhouse.
+Member work parties were needed to do much of the work on parking areas and around the clubhouse.
 In return, the Board of Directors agreed to furnish these groups with a reasonable amount of beer.